kritsel/tado-openapispec-v2/src/site/markdown/api-test.md

 * `maven-failsafe-plugin` is used to execute the integration tests

-The goal of the API test is to identify:
+The goal of the API test suite is to identify:

 * API operations which are no longer supported
 * API GET operations which return a response containing a new (yet unspecified) JSON property